 The broad and inclusive learning and teaching program is aligned with the Kindergarten to Year 10 Western Australian Curriculum.
 Students from Year 1 to 6 participate in specialist programs in Visual Arts, Music and Physical Education.
 A language program is also delivered – Italian for Year 3 and French for Years 4 to 6.

 Over recent years, a number of whole school programs have been introduced to strengthen literacy and numeracy outcomes for all students.
-Teachers will continue to focus on these as priority areas for 2018.
+Teachers will continue to focus on these as priority areas.

 This website contains a wealth of information about the school and its operations.
-I encourage you to explore it if you are interested in finding out more about the school or are seeking answers to specific questions.
+I encourage you to explore it to find out more about the school.

 Tours of the school can be arranged by contacting Mrs Diane Walker, the School Officer.